walypala23/gradergen/doc/taskspec.md

 ## Prototypes
 In this section you have to declare all the prototypes of the function that will be called by the grader.
-Here you have to insert both the functions that should be defined in the contestant source code and those that are define in the `include_grader` file.
+Here you have to insert both the functions that should be defined in the contestant source code and those that are defined in the `include_grader` file.
 For further details about `include_grader` see the [proper section](#the-includegrader-and-includecallable-files).
 This is the only section processed to generate the template.

 Each line of this section must contain a prototype for a function.
 The general syntax of the prototype is: